Romlie Mokak was appointed a full-time Commissioner with the Productivity Commission in December 2018.

 He also convened the first Lowitja Institute International Indigenous Health and Wellbeing Conference, and delivered the 2016 Cranlana Program Medicine and Society Oration.
 Romlie is currently a member of the Board of the Australian Institute of Health and Welfare.

 Romlie holds a Bachelor of Social Science and Postgraduate Diploma in Special Education.

-Romlie is currently working on the Indigenous Evaluation Strategy project.
+Romlie previously worked on the Indigenous Evaluation Strategy project.